bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

 and hyperparameters.
 I won't go into all the math because this post is getting really long and you can just refer to Murphy or
 `Wikipedia <https://en.wikipedia.org/wiki/Variational_Bayesian_methods#A_more_complex_example>`__
-if you really want to dig into it :p
+if you really want to dig into it.

 In the end, we'll end up with a two step iterative process EM-like process: